Skip to content

 lou_translate --display-table unicode.dis language:en grade:2 region:en-US < input.txt

-The next example illustrates a forward translation with translation table en-us-g2.ctb and display table unicode.dis.
+The following example does a forward translation with translation table en-us-g2.ctb and display table unicode.dis.
 The resulting braille is encoded as Unicode dot patterns (as defined in unicode.dis).

 Use a pipe if you would rather just pass some given text to the translator.